 At a report of fire under control

 Any time that Command feels it to be necessary.

+Company’s Responsibility

+Upon the IC calling for a PAR check, the company officer or firefighter in charge shall answer the request to the IC by saying the following (Unit, Number Personnel, Location):

+Command to 7710, PAR Check

+7710 to command, PAR of 3, Division 1

+Commands Responsibility

-Command or the PAO should complete a role call with each Group or Division (rehab, staging, apparatus operators, and command staff) or unit depending on the size of the incident.
-The PAO matches the head count on the accountability board.
-If the number does not match up, the role call is tried again until all personnel are accounted for.
+The IC should complete a PAR request with each company, group or division Supervisor (rehab, staging, apparatus operators, and command staff) or unit depending on the size of the incident.
+The IC matches the head count on the accountability system.
+If the number does not match up, the roll call is tried again until all personnel are accounted for.
 NOTE: The rapid intervention team should be put on standby until the head count matches up.

-It is the Group or Division officer's main responsibility to keep track of how many and task functions of personnel working in his/her given Group or Division always.
+It is the Group or Division officer's main responsibility to keep track of how many personnel and task functions of personnel working in his/her given Group or Division always.
 Only after the accountability check is completed, should the Incident Commander notify Fire Alarm that all personnel are accounted for.

-Note: If conditions permit, Pump Operators/Engineers should also be included in the Role Call.
+Note: Pump operators and other support personnel on the scene shall be included in the requests for a PAR report.
+Companies operating in a forward operating IDLH will be first in the order of obtaining a PAR report, prior to pump operators and support personnel

 Personnel Accountability due to an Explosion, Collapse, etc.